smartgeber Logo

 Antwort der Redaktion

-Despite the oppressive nature of dystopian societies, there is often an element of resistance.
-Characters may rebel against the system in an attempt to restore freedom and justice.
-This struggle highlights the human spirit's resilience and desire for change, even in the face of overwhelming odds.
+Despite the oppressive nature of dystopian societies, they often feature elements of resistance and rebellion.
+Characters may fight against the system, seeking to restore freedom and justice.
+This struggle is a central theme in many dystopian stories, highlighting the resilience of the human spirit in the face of adversity.

 Last updated 3 mins ago